 If you’re wondering why you should book Chiang Mai for your next winter trip, keep reading.

 Winter is known for being the best season for traveling to Thailand and Chiang Mai is no exception, despite being in the north of the country.
 Sure, it might get a bit chilly during the night and you’ll probably find you have to put on a jacket, especially if you’re riding a moped.
 But during the day temperatures can still reach 30°C, which is fantastic considering the Thais call winter ‘the cool season’.

 There’s So Much to Do Here

-As you probably know, Chiang Mai is much smaller than Bangkok, but this doesn’t stop the city being filled with fun and interesting things to do.
+As you probably know, Chiang Mai is much smaller than Bangkok, but this doesn’t stop the city is filled with fun and interesting things to do.
 Here you’ll find temples, museums, massage parlours, and night markets galore.
-If you like to have a great nightlife scene wherever you travel, you won’t be disappointed with Chiang Mai’s pretty much everywhere you go in the old town, you’ll find restaurants, pubs and bars offering a wide variety of choice.
+If you like to have a great nightlife scene wherever you travel, you won’t be disappointed with Chiang Mai’s; pretty much everywhere you go in the old town, you’ll find restaurants, pubs, and bars offering a wide variety of choices.

 There Are Excursions A-Plenty

 While there is certainly enough in Chiang Mai itself to keep you busy, some of the best attractions lie outside of the city center.
 Within an easy ride of Chiang Mai are Huay Kaew Waterfall, the Chiang Mai Grand Canyon Water Park, the Elephant Jungle Sanctuary, and the San Khamphaeng Hot Springs.
 There’s also a couple of national parks nearby, the most famous of which is Doi Suthep-Pui which has loads to discover and explore, such as a wonderful mountain temple and beautiful waterfalls.
 If you don’t fancy making the climb up to the temple, you can take the cable car instead.